luk1897/Research_Track_1-Assignment-2/README.md

 ## IMPORTANT

 I modified the launcher of the package assignment_2_2022 by adding ```launch-prefix="xterm"``` to the bug_as.py node to get info on the behaviour of the robot in another console.
-I added ```launch-prefix="xterm"```, also in the launcher of the package my_assignment, to the information.py node to have a cleaner output
+I added ```launch-prefix="xterm"```, also in the launcher of the package my_assignment, to the information.py node to have a cleaner output.

 ## How to install and run